Dodgers vs. Astros Player Props Betting Odds

-Those looking to place a player prop bet can find odds on Freddie Freeman, Alex Bregman and others in the Los Angeles Dodgers-Houston Astros matchup at Dodger Stadium on Friday at 10:10 PM ET.
+The Los Angeles Dodgers host the Houston Astros at Dodger Stadium on Saturday at 7:15 PM ET.
+Those looking to place a player prop wager can find odds on Freddie Freeman, Alex Bregman and others in this game.

 Bet on this matchup or its props with BetMGM!